 The Foot Health Project is a vital educational initiative highlighting the importance of foot health.
-The funding of £2000 has made a difference in empowering individuals to take better care of their foot health.
+The funding of £2000 was effective in empowering individuals to take better care of their foot health.

-With the support of the charity, a monitor/TV screen has been installed, providing essential health education to patients while they wait for appointments.
+With the support of the charity, a monitor/TV screen was installed, providing essential health education to patients while they wait for appointments.